Eastern Bloc politics: Political systems

-"People's democracy"
+People's democracy

 Despite the initial institutional design of communism implemented by Joseph Stalin in the Eastern Bloc (see Stalinism), subsequent development varied across countries.
 In satellite states, after peace treaties were initially concluded, opposition was essentially liquidated, fundamental steps toward socialism were enforced, and Kremlin leaders sought to strengthen control therein.
-While communism came to power in the Soviet Union following the Russian civil war, of some embarrassment to the ruling regimes was that, in the rest of the Eastern Bloc, it came to power with the occupation of the Red Army.
-What emerged is what Hungarian communist László Rajk (who was later executed) called "a dictatorship of the proletariat without the Soviet form," a "people's democracy."
+While communism came to power in the Soviet Union following the Russian Civil War, of some embarrassment to the ruling regimes was that, in the rest of the Eastern Bloc, it came to power with the occupation of the Red Army.
+What emerged is what Hungarian communist László Rajk (who was later executed) called "a dictatorship of the proletariat without the Soviet form", a "people's democracy."
 The defining characteristic of communism implemented therein was the unique symbiosis of the state with society and the economy, resulting in politics and economics losing their distinctive features as autonomous and distinguishable spheres.
 Initially, Stalin directed systems that rejected Western institutional characteristics of market economies, democratic governance (dubbed "bourgeois democracy" in Soviet parlance), and the rule of law subduing discretional intervention by the state.
 The resulting states aspired to total control of a political center backed by an extensive and active repressive apparatus, and a central justification of ostensibly Marxist-Leninist ideology.

 Vestiges of "bourgeois democracy"

 Vestigial democratic institutions were never entirely destroyed, resulting in facade of representative institutions.
-Parliaments rubber-stamped decisions made by ruling parties.
-So little attention was paid to them that some of those serving in parliaments were actually dead and officials would sometimes openly state that they would seat members who had lost elections.
+The highest organs of state power rubber-stamped decisions made by ruling parties.
+So little attention was paid to them that some of those serving in the highest organs of state power were actually dead and officials would sometimes openly state that they would seat members who had lost elections.
 Constitutions were promulgated but never enforced.
 Government institutions practiced democratic centralism, where subordinate organs of the party and state unconditionally supported the decisions of senior party leaders.
 Decisions of consequence were made by the ruling communist parties, which were not political parties in the western sense, but apparatuses for totalitarian control of the state and society.
 They did not represent sectional interests, they imposed them.
-Parliaments were elected, but their meetings occurred only a few days per year and they served to only create legitimacy for politburo decisions.
+The highest organs of state power were elected, but their meetings occurred only a few days per year and they served only to create legitimacy for politburo decisions.